FriendsAtDawn/valley/content/en/de-otros-lados/infeccion.md

 But I'm safe from them.
 I've had problems with Paperless-ngx detecting them.
 I don't use very popular systems, and the codes I've seen so far are for the Windows environment.

-Nevertheless, I decided to remove them from my archive, because it is very easy for someone in their daily life to send some ``SD`` via email and infect someone else's PC that way.
+Nevertheless, I decided to remove them from my archive, because it is very easy for someone in their daily life to send some "SD" via email and infect someone else's PC that way.

 At least that's what I thought.
 That I was safe.
 But today I checked the ```dns``` traffic in the office... and no, my pdfs have been ```calling home``` for a while, it's just that after one site made too many requests and downloaded about 1Gb of I don't know what, the server blocked that traffic and sent me a message.
 The kind I never read.